MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 $$

 By reading the diagonal elements of the Pauli-$Z$ matrix, we can see that $Z$ has two eigenvectors, $\ket{0}$ and $\ket{1}$, with corresponding eigenvalues $\pm 1$.
-Thus, if we measure the qubit and obtain $\ket{0}$ we are in the $+1$ eigenspace (the set of all vectors that are formed of sums of  eigenvectors with only positive or only negative eigenvalues) of the operator and if we measure $\ket{1}$ we are in the $-1$ eigenspace of $Z$.
+Thus, if we measure the qubit and obtain `Zero` (corresponding to the state $\ket{0}$), we know that the state of our qubit is a $+1$ eigenstate of the $Z$ operator.
+Similarly, if we obtain `One`, we know that the state of our qubit is a $-1$ eigenstate of $Z$.
-This process is referred to in the language of Pauli measurements as "measuring Pauli $Z$" and is entirely equivalent to performing a computational basis measurement.
+This process is referred to in the language of Pauli measurements as "measuring Pauli $Z$," and is entirely equivalent to performing a computational basis measurement.

 Any $2\times 2$ matrix that is a unitary transformation of $Z$ also satisfies this criteria.
 That is, we could also use a matrix $A=U^\dagger Z U$, where $U$ is any other unitary matrix, to give a matrix that defines the two outcomes of a measurement in its $\pm 1$ eigenvectors.